09 April 2019

 Living with Parkinson’s

-Although the majority of people living with Parkinson’s start to notice symptoms when they are over 50, 1 in 20 people with the condition first experience symptoms when they are under 40.
+Although the majority of people living with Parkinson’s start to notice symptoms when they are aged over 50, 1 in 20 people with the condition first experience symptoms when they are under 40.
 Some of these people have become pioneers in raising awareness, including the actor Michael J Fox, who was diagnosed when he was 29 years old and went on to establish the Michael J Fox Foundation for Parkinson’s research.
 Closer to home, Ewan Stutt founded Parkinsons.
 Me following his diagnosis aged 41, and a friend and colleague of mine, Matt Eagles – who I first met when he interviewed me for Havas Lynx ‘Caring for Carers’ series – was diagnosed aged 7 with Parkinson’s.

 Matt is a fantastic example of being positive despite his diagnosis.
 His interview with the BBC encapsulates Matt’s thoughts and feelings about Parkinson’s.